philzook58/philzook58.github.io/_posts/2026-05-01-dump_calculus.md

 There might be an egraph that bakes in this kind of subst node or bakes in a fast subst eid.
 Substitution seems like it needs more juice to be pushed down than just rebuilding.

 In a very peculiar way, lambda is also a kind of dump.
 It binds a variable and "gets rid of it" in some sense from the context.
 But it does so in a non destructive way by radically changing the type of the object under consideration and does not form a one-sided inverse with `lift`.

+Making an adjunction is very tempting because lifting is basically weakening and weakening is a member of one of the most famous adjunctions $\exists \dashv weak \dashv \forall$.
+Predicates are functions into some truth value and you can lift and dump them. <https://ncatlab.org/nlab/show/quantification#LawvereQuantifier> <https://ncatlab.org/nlab/show/hyperdoctrine> .
+I have not found such complex ideas useful to the task at hand and they are a distraction.

 # Simple Generators for Lift and Dump